Emergency services

 Full travel advice: Local contacts

 The crime rate is low in the Cook Islands.
-However, sometimes thieves target travellers.
+Most crime is opportunistic, however, sometimes thieves target travellers.
 Watch your belongings.

 Occasionally, travellers are assaulted.
 Look out for suspicious behaviour.